 At the same time, I cannot recommend all plans for eCommerce sites as equals:

-- Premium ($2.59/mo) comes with 100GB storage and can support up to 25 000 monthly visitors.
+- Premium ($2.59/month) comes with 100GB storage and can support up to 25 000 monthly visitors.
 It also adds a free domain for a year.
 This plan is great if you have lots of products, but the traffic is still very moderate.
 Best plan to start selling online, in my opinion.

 Hostinger is the cheapest eCommerce hosting provider, yet still, be mindful about the plan that you choose.
 Shared hosting will be best for smaller sites, while Cloud plans are excellent powerhouses for the big and popular.